adam3smith/lis546_Sp24/content/data-acquisition-search-discovery.md

 ---
 # Data Acquisition, Search, and Discovery
 **Original Author: Nic Weber**
-**Editing & Updates: Bree Norlander**
+**Editing & Updates: Bree Norlander, Sebastian Karcher**

-The last week in our four 'Grand Challenges in Data Curation' focuses on the process of searching for, discovering, and accessing data that is made publicly available on the web.
+The last week in our 'Grand Challenges in Data Curation' focuses on the process of searching for, discovering, and accessing data that is made publicly available on the web.
 This is a complicated problem because of the simple fact that "data on the web" have unique properties that are similar to, but fundamentally different than "documents" that are structured for indexing and retrieval within information systems.
 In the following module I review the fundamental challenges that data curators face in making data discoverable.

 ## Introduction
 Data are increasingly published to the web with open licenses that enable their reuse across sectors.
 While there is increasingly more open data available, there has been relatively little innovation with what are typically metadata-driven search engines that facilitate open data discovery.